On the Finsler variational nature of autoparallels in metric-affine geometry: Introduction

 In general relativity, which is based on pseudo-Riemannian geometry, freely falling particles follow curves that are simultaneously extremals of the length functional defined through the spacetime metric and autoparallels of the Levi-Civita connection.
 The variational property of the length functional provides a natural action principle for these autoparallels, making the connection between geometry and dynamics explicit.

-Going beyond general relativity, when one considers spacetime manifolds with connections that are not metric compatible, so called metric-affine theories of gravity \cite{Iosifidis:2021pta, Blagojevic:2013xpa,Hehl:1994ue, Puetzfeld:2004yg}, this equivalence no longer holds.
+Going beyond general relativity, when one considers spacetime manifolds with connections that are not metric compatible, so-called metric-affine theories of gravity \cite{Iosifidis:2021pta, Blagojevic:2013xpa,Hehl:1994ue, Puetzfeld:2004yg}, this equivalence no longer holds.
 In a generic metric-affine geometry, the metric and the affine connection are independent, giving rise to two inequivalent notions of preferred curves: geodesics, defined as extremals of the metric length functional, and autoparallels, defined as curves whose tangent vectors are parallel transported by the connection.
 In general, these affine connection autoparallels do not extremize any length functional, which raises questions about their possible physical interpretation.
-Actually, the question of which class of preferred curves should be interpreted as free fall trajectories -- metric geodesics, autoparallels, or even an entirely different class -- has a long history and is still under debate in metric-affine gravity \cite{HEHL1971225,PhysRevD.104.044031, Obukhov2015,IOSIFIDIS2024138498, Iosifidis:2025ano} .
+Actually, the question of which class of preferred curves should be interpreted as free-fall trajectories -- metric geodesics, autoparallels, or even an entirely different class -- has a long history and is still under debate in metric-affine gravity~\cite{HEHL1971225,PhysRevD.104.044031, Obukhov2015,IOSIFIDIS2024138498, Iosifidis:2025ano}.
+Much of this debate stems precisely from the typical lack of variationality of autoparallels.